WordBrewery/WordBrewery-blog/_drafts/2017-02-18-five-reasons-learn-language-wordbrewery.md

 ---
 layout: post
-title: "Want to learn another language?
-Take it one sentence at a time."
+title: "Five reasons to learn a language with WordBrewery"
 description: "WordBrewery teaches you languages one sentence at a time using real sentences from the news."
 author: "WordBrewery"
 category: learning